 INTERVIEWER: IF ASKED, EXPLAIN: We are interested in exploring the difference between people's perceptions of their own height and weight compared with their actual height and weight.
-INTERVIEWER: MAKE OUT PALE GREEN MRC FOR EACH PERSON.
+INTERVIEWER: Make out (colour) MRC for each person.

-$\{IF Age >= 2\}$
+{IF Age >=2}

 RespHts